openhwgroup/programs/Project-Descriptions-and-Plans/LLVM-Toolchain/llvm-toolchain-pl.md

 ## Industry landscape: description of competing, alternative, or related efforts in the industry

-The "original" compiler used for the development of RISC-V cores is GCC licensed under the GNU General Public License, requiring vendors to make source code available.
+The "original" compiler used for the development of RISC-V cores is GCC, licensed under the GNU General Public License, requiring vendors to make source code available.
 LLVM offers a "permissive" licensing scheme which some customers find more attractive, since it does not require the source to be made available.
 As a result LLVM-based compiler chains appear to be at the basis (in whole or in part) of a number of proprietary compilers.

 The downside is that there is less pressure on companies to contribute back to LLVM development.
 This project will give OpenHW Group members a choice over which approach to adopt (make their toolchain code available or not).